alexkoulakos/explain-then-predict/models/expl-based/README.md

 # Explanation-based models

 ## Overview
-This directory contains the full code for training and evaluating all the models that that follow the "Explain Then Predict" pipeline.
+This directory contains the full code for training and evaluating all the models that follow the *Explain Then Predict* pipeline.
 According to this setup, the following apply:

 1. First, a _seq2seq_ model is fed with a pair (premise, hypothesis) and predicts an explanation that describes the inference relationship between premise and hypothesis.
 2. This explanation is fed to an _expl2label_ model which finally predicts the output label (entailment, contradiction, neutral) based on the input explanation.

-**Note:** The above models are trained independently and they are joined together for inference only.
+:warning:**Note:**:warning: The above models are trained independently and they are joined together for inference only.

-For training details of the _expl2label_ or _seq2seq_ model, see the README file in the corresponding directory.
+:information_source:For training details of the _expl2label_ or _seq2seq_ model, see the README file in the corresponding directory.

 ## Usage
 In order to perform **inference** using the _seq2seq_ model (stored in directory _path/to/seq2seq/fine-tuned/model/dir_) followed by the _expl2label_ model (stored in file _path/to/expl2label/fine-tuned/model.pt_), you can use the below: